-A review by the EPA looked at the most common types of air filters and found that using a combination of HEPA and activated carbon (like the Austin Air filters) is the most effective.
+A review by the EPA looked at the most common types of air filters and found that using a combination of Certified HEPA Material and activated carbon (like the Austin Air filters) is the most effective.

-What are HEPA filters?
+What are Certified HEPA Material filters?

 Figure 4 from the EPA review shows an example of several commercially available residential fibrous media air filter products for central in-duct applications ranging from 1-inch fiberglass MERV 4 filters to 5-inch deep pleated MERV 16 filters.

 Fewer studies have investigated the impact of portable air cleaners on gaseous pollutant concentrations or portable air cleaner use patterns over time.
-One study demonstrated that the use of a portable HEPA air cleaner with an activated carbon media filter also reduced indoor nitrogen dioxide concentrations in residences immediately after follow-up, although the reductions diminished over time, likely as occupants began to operate the air cleaners less often (Paulin et al. 2014).
+One study demonstrated that the use of a portable Certified HEPA Material air cleaner with an activated carbon media filter also reduced indoor nitrogen dioxide concentrations in residences immediately after follow-up, although the reductions diminished over time, likely as occupants began to operate the air cleaners less often (Paulin et al. 2014).
 (Page 42)

 ACTIVATED CARBON